fsol1/MovieHand/README.md

 # MovieHand - A Social Media Platform for Movie Enthusiasts
 MovieHand is a social media platform for movie enthusiasts to share and discover films.
 It was built using Django and React and follows a test-driven development approach.
 The app features a modern user interface designed with Tailwind CSS and utilizes a Postgres database hosted on Heroku.
 MovieHand is deployed using Docker and Docker Compose, ensuring efficient scalability.
 With its Instagram-like experience, it's the perfect destination for discovering and sharing movies with the community.

+**Note:** The production code may differ slightly from the codebase provided here.
+In order for the app to work properly, API keys must be set in certain files.

 ## Key Features

 - Leverages the TMDB API to provide a rich selection of movies to share and discover